 New Hampshire signs sports betting contract with DraftKings

 CONCORD, N.H.
-(AP) — The Executive Council has voted to approve a sports betting contract between the New Hampshire Lottery Commission and DraftKings Inc.
+(AP) — A state advisory board has voted to approve a sports betting contract between the New Hampshire Lottery Commission and DraftKings Inc.

+The Executive Council voted 3-1 on Monday to approve the six-year contract with the possibility of two two-year extensions.

 The move comes several weeks after residents in Berlin, Claremont, Laconia, Manchester and Somersworth voted to permit the operation of physical sports book retail locations in their communities.